enriquemolinari/jqueue/README.md

 ## Requirements

 JQueue currently supports PostgreSQL 9.5+ and MySQL 8.0+.
 To work properly, it uses the `select for update skip locked` which is a feature that some relational databases have incorporated few years ago.
-This feature eliminates any type of contention that might occure when queues are implemented using SQL.
+This feature eliminates any type of contention that might occur when queues are implemented using SQL.

 JQueue requires the following table in your data store: